Edmontosaurus mummy SMF R 4036: Taphonomy

-The mummy was surrounded by brownish, fine to medium sandstone, although sedimentological structures that might hint at the mode of preservation are not visible in surviving rock samples, and have not been recorded by the Sternbergs.
-According to Uhl, however, it is likely that the sandstone surrounding the mummy was fluvial (laid down by rivers).
-This sandstone contains fine layers of plant material with pieces of charcoal, the latter indicating the occurrence of wild fires.
-The body cavity of the mummy contained fossils such as plant remains, leaf impressions, and a fish, which may have been washed inside the carcass after the death of the animal.
+In 2020, Uhl stated that the mummy was surrounded by brownish fine- to medium-grained sandstone, but that sedimentological structures that might indicate the mode of preservation are not visible in surviving rock samples and were not recorded by the Sternbergs.
+It is likely that the sandstone surrounding the mummy was fluvial (laid down by rivers) and that the mummy was not transported over a long distance before burial, given the well-preserved skin impressions.
+The body cavity of the mummy contained fossils such as plant remains, leaf impressions, and a fish, which may have been washed into the carcass after the death of the animal.